Visit New Books Network en Español!

 Ghassan Moazzin is an Assistant Professor at the Hong Kong Institute for the Humanities and Social Sciences and the Department of History at the University of Hong Kong.
 He works on the economic and business history of 19th and 20th century China, with a particular focus on the history of foreign banking, international finance and electricity in modern China.
-His first book, tentatively titled Banking on the Chinese Frontier: Foreign Banks, Global Finance and the Making of Modern China, 1870–1919, is forthcoming with Cambridge University Press.
+His first book, Foreign Banks and Global Finance in Modern China: Banking on the Chinese Frontier, 1870–1919, is forthcoming with Cambridge University Press.

 “Investing in the New Republic: Multinational Banks, Political Risk, and the Chinese Revolution of 1911.”
 Business History Review 94, No. 3 (2020), pp. 507-534.

 “Sino-Foreign Business Networks: Foreign and Chinese Banks in the Chinese Banking Sector, 1890–1911.”
 Modern Asian Studies 54, No. 3 (2020), pp. 970-1004.